TIY-Rails-1507/Rails/testing/39_testing.md

 Testing that previous functionality has not been effected is known as regression testing.
 This can take days, or even weeks, for teams that do not have automated tests.

+There is a development technique known as TDD - this used to stand for Test Driven Development and was later adapted to Test Driven Design.
+Writing tests first can effect the way we design our code.
+It encourages encapsulation and modularized code.
+TDD was first popularized by Kent Beck in Extreme Programming Explained, and later in TDD by example.

+TDD popularized the practice of writing tests which run extremely fast against a unit of the application.
+These are known as unit tests.
+Unfortunately there are many conflicting opinions as to what a "unit" is.
+Some say it is one class and rely heavily on mocking.
+Others are less strict and only use mocking if the tests are slow, or there is no alternative - personally I tend to agree with the later.

 Technically it is better to test an application from the user interface layer, and work your way down.
-This is known as 'outside-in testing' as is promoted by a development technique known as Behavior Driven Development - http://dannorth.net/introducing-bdd/.
+This is known as 'outside-in testing'.
+This approach is promoted by a development technique known as Behavior Driven Development (BDD).

+BDD was originally created to help teams adopt TDD.
+Some people say that BDD is TDD done properly, some people say that it is more than that.
+Feel free to judge for yourself - http://dannorth.net/introducing-bdd/.

+_*DD?_

+Not only is there TDD and BDD, there is also DDD (Domain Driven Design), Feature Driven Design (FDD), and a few others.
+Luckily all of these approaches support the same fundamental concepts - code from the outside in, from the perspective of the user.

-As this is our first exposure to testing in Rails it may be easier to grasp starting from the model and working our way up the layers.
+As this is our first exposure to testing in Rails it may be easier to grasp the concepts starting from the model and working our way up the layers.

 ## Setup